mkoromina/Cheat-Sheet/Edit_tricks.md

 awk 'NR==FNR{icd[$0]; next} $3 in icd' icd_codes.txt data.txt
 ```

-## Conditional filtering using zgrep command:
+## Conditional filtering using zgrep command
 Let's assume that we have a gzipped file and we wish to filter this based on entries in snpids.txt (only one col).

 ```